Cervantes v. United States et al., No. 4:16-cv-00334-CKJ (D. Az., filed June 8, 2016)

 On October 24, 2016, the Government filed their answer to the complaint.

 On February 7, 2017, the government filed a motion to dismiss Plaintiff’s Bivens Claims against Defendant Patrick F. Martinez, M.D.
 On February 21, 2017, Plaintiff filed a response to Defendant Martinez’s motion to dismiss.
 Subsequently, Defendant Martinez withdrew his motion to dismiss on February 28, 2017.
-Parties are currently completing discovery.
+Discovery was completed in late January 2018.

 Counsel: Brian Marchetti, Marchetti Law PLC and Matthew C. Davidson | Law Offices of Matthew C Davidson Limited